 This extraordinarily precious text offers a line-by-line interpretation of Habakkuk’s prophecy, applying his message to the present life of the community.
 I have put the quotations from Habakkuk in italics, with the interpretation following each line:

 I think the evidence is strong, both internally and externally (dating of the texts–paleography/C-14, see Michael Wise, The First Messiah), that the crisis of belief that this text reflects had come to a climax in the mid-first century BCE.
 In other words, by the time of the Roman invasion of Palestine (63 BCE) and the reign of Herod the Great (37 BCE), such hopes and expectations had been severely tried and found wanting.
-And yet, the movement as a whole, more broadly speaking, what Eisenman calls “the messianic movement in Palestine,” from the Maccabees to Masada, continues on.
+And yet, the movement as a whole, more broadly speaking, what Robert Eisenman calls “the messianic movement in Palestine,” from the Maccabees to Masada, continues on–see his latest work, summarizing his position and responding to many of his critics, who quite frankly, have not even read his materials: Breaking the Dead Sea Scrolls Monopoly: A New Interpretation of the Messianic Movement in Palestine.
 Indeed, it seems to find its final expression in the hopes and dreams of the followers of John the Baptist, Jesus, and James.
+I think no one has shown that more clearly than Professor Eisenman.